top of page

 I believe one of the primary ways we tend to fail as a Church, not only with regard to Christmas, but with regard to everything, is that we so often make everything carnal.
 Pay attention to what Paul says in 1 Corinthians 3:1-4: "And I, brethren, could not speak to you as to spiritual people but as to carnal, as to babes in Christ.
 I fed you with milk and not with solid food; for until now you were not able to receive it, and even now you are still not able; for you are still carnal.
 For where there are envy, strife, and divisions among you, are you not carnal and behaving like mere men?
 For when one says, “I am of Paul,” and another, “I am of Apollos,” are you not carnal?"

 Scripture is filled with calls to Christians to unite under Christ, speaking the same thing, and ceasing with silly divisions.
 It is, quite frankly, contrary to our faith to bicker over stupid things like this.
 If this article should exist at all, it should merely be a sermon on what the Bible says, helping to grow my fellow believers.
 Instead, it exists to address divisions the Bible says should not.
 So many arguments against Christmas focus on which groups tend to celebrate it.
 "You can't celebrate Christmas because it's a Roman Catholic thing".
 Ok?
 You do realise the Roman Catholic Church, heretical though it is, still teaches many good things, right?
-Am I supposed to reject the Trinity because the Catholic Church believes it?
+Am I supposed to reject the Trinity because the Roman Catholic Church believes it?
 Am I supposed to suggest Joseph is Christ's literal father because Catholics place too heavy an emphasis on Mary's virginity?
-Am I supposed to avoid church because Catholics tend to worship on a Sunday?
+Am I supposed to avoid church because Roman Catholics also worship on a Sunday?
 There's only so far you can take this tribalism thing, and if you take it far enough, you're going to create a whole new denomination that is just as bad as, if not worse than, the denomination you most demonise.

 The sufficiency of Scripture

-But obviously, if we're all going to unite, we need a thing that unites us.
-And it's not going to be enough to just say "well we unite under Christ", because we all claim allegiance to Him.
-That's literally the name of our religion: Christ-ianity.
-Not that we shouldn't unite under Him, of course, but simply saying that doesn't tell us how.
-So what does?
-Here is what Paul a hand chosen Apostle of the Lord Jesus, tells us: "But evil men and impostors will grow worse and worse, deceiving and being deceived.
+"But evil men and impostors will grow worse and worse, deceiving and being deceived.
 But you must continue in the things which you have learned and been assured of, knowing from whom you have learned them, and that from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.
 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work."
 (2 Timothy 3:13-17).

 These are some very big claims.
 Literally, Paul tells us here that the Bible is all we will ever need.
 Evil men and impostors will grow worse, but we have the Scriptures.
 These are a shield against deception, knowledge of salvation, a goldmine of doctrine, a rod of reproof and correction, and an instructional guide.
 And just in case that list isn't enough, Paul follows it up with "...that the man of God may be complete, thoroughly equipped for every good work."

 Try though they may, false teachers will never be able to circumvent this: The Bible is all a man of God will ever need.
 Now, I don't mean that in a woodenly literal sense.
 As James says, "But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man observing his natural face in a mirror; for he observes himself, goes away, and immediately forgets what kind of man he was.
 But he who looks into the perfect law of liberty and continues in it, and is not a forgetful hearer but a doer of the work, this one will be blessed in what he does."
 (James 1:22-25).
-But you can't be a doer of the word unless you are a hearer first, and the Bible is all you need to be a hearer.
+But you can't be a doer of the word unless you are a hearer first, and the Bible is all you need to be a doer is to be a hearer.

 This means we need only look to the Bible to answer the Christmas question.
 If the Bible says "celebrate Christmas", we have no option but to celebrate Christmas.
 If the Bible says "don't celebrate Christmas", we can't celebrate Christmas.
 If the Bible gives us the liberty, but not obligation, to celebrate Christmas, then we may or may not celebrate Christmas.
 Whatever the Bible says, neither man nor group can say otherwise.